sk8terboyz/pythonIntro/README.md

 ## Python First HW

-This code was created for a class I took where all code was developed on Linux serves.
+This code was created for a class I took where all code was developed on Linux servers.

 This code was developed to fulfill homework requirements, not professional development.